sidsvash26/sidsvash26.github.io/_pages/index.md

  During my Masters at Rochester, I worked as a graduate researcher with [Aaron Steven White](http://aaronstevenwhite.io/) at the [FACTS Lab](http://factslab.io/), where I  worked on fine-grained temporal relation extraction.
 I also worked with [James Allen](http://www.cs.rochester.edu/u/james/) on improving semantic parsing using statistical Word Sense Disambiguation.

  My papers are listed on the [publications](https://sidsvash26.github.io/publications) page.
-Here's my semantic scholar profile: [Semantic Scholar](https://www.semanticscholar.org/author/Siddharth-Vashishtha/68972934)
+Full list of publications can be found at [Semantic Scholar](https://www.semanticscholar.org/author/Siddharth-Vashishtha/68972934)

 <!--
 ## Machine Learning (CSC 446) Office Hours, Spring 2020